 - Civil penalties can reach a maximum of $50,000 per return.

 - Inaccurate returns may incur penalties of 20% to 40%.

 - Willful failure to submit FBARs can result in civil penalties of up to 75% of the unpaid tax.

 - Taxpayers who don’t file annual tax returns are subject to audits, as well as increased penalties.

 The Offshore Voluntary Disclosure Program

-Our firm has been representing OVDP participants for years.
-We know all the ins-and-outs and how to deal with the IRS, and how to minimize your tax burden.
+Our experienced lawyers have been representing Offshore Voluntary Disclosure Program participants for years.
+We know all the ins and outs of FBAR and OVDP filing, how to deal with the IRS, and how to minimize your tax burden.